 While every business is different, there’s one thing we all have in common – the need to process customer payments.
 Unfortunately, the process comes at a higher price.
 Literally.
 Ask yourself – how much does your business spend on payment processing fees?
 What about things like chargeback and next-day funding?
 Chances are, you use one of the world’s most popular payment processing systems, like Stripe, Square, or PayPal.
 Let’s take a look at why payment processing solutions like these could be letting you down – and you don’t even realize it.

-When you’re looking for a payment processing site so you can make personal online transactions, you might just use the first thing you come across.
+When you’re looking for a payment processing service so you can make personal online transactions, you might just use the first thing you come across.
 But when it comes to your business, you want to back up your choice with some research.
 Different payment processing tools, like PayPal, Stripe, and BAMS, offer a wide array of benefits and supplemental features.
 The most important thing for your business, however, is PCI compliance.

 Marketing strategies rely on having information.
 You need to know as much about your prospective customers as possible so you can reach out to them effectively.
 A lot of that information comes from your website traffic.
 What your visitors do, how they interact with the site, and what items they buy form a large part of your understanding.
 But the information you can gather through Google Analytics and lead generation isn’t the end of your information-gathering abilities.
-Payment processing reports can tell you a lot about your customers and your store.
+Payment processing reports and analytics can tell you a lot about your customers and your store.
 Here are some tips:

 Looking for an affordable and high-quality merchant service provider?
 The provider you choose will end up affecting how your business operates and its success.
 Here are five things to look for when choosing a merchant processing service and the best lowest price merchant service.